mrcrowl/vscode-easy-less/README.md

     >   ```less
     >   // main: main-one.less, main: main-two.less
     >   ```
+    >
+    > When there is more than one `main` setting, they are guaranteed to be
+    > output in the order listed (from left to right).
+For the example shown above, the output from `main-one.less` will be saved to disk before `main-two.less` is processed (assuming they are both configured to output).
+This can be used to control dependency chains.

  7. Can I specify paths relative to the _workspace_, instead of relative to the _less_ file?